eNMS-automation/eNMS/docs/events/rest_api.rst

 - A key titled ``ip_addresses`` which is associated to a value list of the IPs you want to run.
 - A key titled ``payload" which contains a dictionary of the keys: values specific to the service being run.

-The job can be run asynchronously or not with the ``async`` key:
+The service can be run asynchronously or not with the ``async`` key:
-  - ``async`` False, you send a request to the REST API, eNMS runs the job and it responds to your request when the job is done running.
-The response will contain the result of the job, but the connection might time out if the job takes too much time to run.
+  - ``async`` False, you send a request to the REST API, eNMS runs the service and it responds to your request when the service is done running.
+The response will contain the result of the service, but the connection might time out if the service takes too much time to run.
-  - ``async`` True, you run the job, eNMS starts it in a different thread and immediately respond with the job ID, so that you can fetch the result later on.
+  - ``async`` True, you run the service, eNMS starts it in a different thread and immediately respond with the service ID, so that you can fetch the result later on.
   - Async will default to ``False`` if not in the payload.

 Example of body: